csa-ge/jobs.csa.ge/rules.md

 # What are the requirements for employers?

 You need to be a **good** employer, that's a rule of thumb.
-We also have a minimum salary threshold of **3K**.
+We also have a minimum salary guideline of **3K**.
 When we talk about salaries, we always mean GEL and we always mean net salary, the one you get in your bank account every month.
-Expect minimum threshold to increase as time goes by.
+Expect minimum guideline to increase as time goes by.

 Also, we expect our candidate companies to have a very good company culture.
 We embrace diversity and we like the kind of work environment where talent is appreciated and people are valued accordingly.